jakobscheffels/Error_bounds_for_approximate_posteriors_from_LIS_ROMs/README.md

-# Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads
+# Error Bounds for Approxiamte Posteriors from Likelihood-informed Reduced-order Models